Second Italo-Ethiopian War: Dum-dum rounds and atrocities against prisoners of war

+During the first months of the invasion, Italian forces adopted an unofficial policy of "take no prisoners" and frequently executed surrendering enemy combatants, including their commanders.
+In May 1936, Mussolini issued an order to Graziani stating that “all rebels taken prisoner must be shot," which he followed up weeks later with further instructions to commit mass murder of "rebels" by saying “I repeat my authorization to Your Excellency to initiate and systematically conduct a policy of terror and extermination.”

 Public and international reaction

 Italy's military victory overshadowed concerns about the economy.
 Mussolini was at the height of his popularity in May 1936 with the proclamation of the Italian empire.
 His biographer, Renzo De Felice, called the war "Mussolini's masterpiece" as for a brief moment he had been able to create something resembling a national consensus both in favor of himself and his regime.
-When Badoglio returned to Italy, he received a snub as Mussolini made certain the honours he received fell short of those granted to an Italian "national hero" in order to present the victory as an achievement of the Fascist system rather an achievement of the traditional Italian elites of which Badoglio was a member.
-A sign of Mussolini's increased power and popularity after the war was his creation of a new military rank; First Marshal of the Italian Empire, which he promoted both himself and King Victor Emmanuel III to, thus putting the prime minister on a theoretical level of equality with the king.
+When Badoglio returned to Italy, he received a snub, as Mussolini made certain that the honours bestowed on Badoglio received fell short of those granted to an Italian "national hero", in order to present the victory as an achievement of the Fascist system rather than as an achievement of the traditional Italian elites, of which Badoglio was a member.
+A sign of Mussolini's increased power and popularity after the war was his creation of a new military rank; First Marshal of the Italian Empire, to which he promoted both himself and King Victor Emmanuel III, thus putting the prime minister on a theoretical level of equality with the king.

 Haile Selassie sailed from Djibouti in the British cruiser HMS Enterprise.
 From Mandatory Palestine Selassie sailed to Gibraltar en route to Britain.
 While still in Jerusalem, Haile Selassie sent a telegram to the League of Nations:

 The Ethiopian Emperor's telegram caused several nations to temporarily defer recognition of the Italian conquest.

+How the Italian public felt about being against or for the war has a degree of uncertanty surrounding it as the general public did not have freedom of expression and censorship was practied.
+Punishments for speaking out against the war varied.
+No sizeable resistance movement developed in Italy toward the war although a number of acts of resistance did occur with several mutinies and acts of sabotage happening.
+Initially the public was concerned about the risk of the British intervening in the conflict.